 Since 2004 The Musagetes Fund has been providing grants to arts organizations in Guelph and Wellington County.
 This granting stream comes from a donor advised fund held at the Guelph Community Foundation to support registered charities.
 This fund is intended to act as a catalyst for the ongoing production and enjoyment of performing, visual, and literary arts excellence in Guelph and area.
 Organizations that are not registered charities, such as non-profit art organizations, art collectives, or other eligible entities can apply for project funding if they partner with a registered charity.
 The Guelph Community Foundation can help establish these partnerships upon request.

-Applications for The Musagetes Fund will be accepted from February 27 – April 10, 2023 online through the Guelph Community Foundation’s granting portal.
+Applications for The Musagetes Fund will be accepted February 26 – April 8, 2024 through the Guelph Community Foundation’s granting portal.
 The grant is particularly interested in funding new approaches to building community and culture.
 Preference will be given to organizations that engage a community-based partner who satisfies a connection(s) to social justice, environmental resilience, and intercultural relationships through the arts.
 Those seeking funding for art or music therapy projects are encouraged to apply for our Community Grants stream for more appropriate consideration.

 Organizations can apply for two different funding options: